-Certain waters in Sheboygan County are designated as urban (or special) waters and have different regulations (see pages 23-24).
-Motor trolling is permitted county-wide (one hook, bait or lure per person; three lines maximum per boat).
+Certain waters in Sheboygan County are designated as urban (or special) waters and have different regulations (see pages 26-27).
+Motor trolling is permitted countywide (one hook, bait or lure per person; three lines maximum per boat).
+Countywide: Walleye, sauger or their hybrids must be at least 18".

-Countywide: Only three walleye, sauger or their hybrids may be kept and they must be at least 18".
+Big Elkhart Lake: Muskellunge must be at least 50".

-- Big Elkhart Lake: Muskellunge must be at least 50". - Crystal Lake: During May and June, 15 panfish may be kept, but only five of any one species.
+- Crystal Lake: During May and June, 15 panfish may be kept, but only five of any one species.
 During the remainder of the season, 25 panfish may be kept.
-Five northern pike of any length may be kept. - Lake Michigan: See the Lake Michigan regulations on page 72. - Tributaries to Lake Michigan: See the tributary regulations on page 69. - Sheboygan Marsh (waters above the dam including Sheboygan Lake and its tributaries upstream to the first road crossing): Five northern pike of any length may be kept.
+Five northern pike of any length may be kept. - Lake Michigan: See the Lake Michigan regulations on page 74. - Tributaries to Lake Michigan: See the tributary regulations on page 83. - Sheboygan Marsh (waters above the dam including Sheboygan Lake and its tributaries upstream to the first road crossing): Five northern pike of any length may be kept.